Author of Be Ready for Anything and Bloom Where You’re Planted online course

 - Be warned if you’re trying to simplify: HUD wants to make living in a tiny house or RV illegal.

-The past couple of weeks my focus has been getting my new homestead set up as quickly as possible.
-Here are the resources that I found pertinent.
+When my focus was on getting my new homestead set up as quickly as possible, here are the resources that I found pertinent.

 The first two projects were fencing for my dogs and shelter for my chickens.
 I was able to acquire a lot of the supplies for free just kicking around the shed of the place I rented (with the landlord’s permission, of course).
 I had to purchase a couple of gates for the fences and my handyman put together this super-cool swingset chicken coop from almost entirely found items.
 (I used some of the tips from this guide to make my coop predator-resistant.)
 Just for fun, here are some beautiful, inspiring coop designs.